Thunder Bay: Culture

 Events in the city include Thunder Pride, an LGBTQ pride parade held since 2010, and the annual Canadian Lakehead Exhibition.
+Marina Park also hosts several events in the summer, including Canada Day celebrations and the Festival of India/Festival of Colours.

 Arts

 Thunder Bay is home to a variety of music and performance arts venues.
 The Thunder Bay Symphony Orchestra, founded in 1960, is the only professional orchestra between Winnipeg and Toronto and has 31 full-time and up to 30 extra musicians presenting a full range of classical music.
 New Music North is vital to the contemporary classical music scene in the city by offering novel contemporary chamber music concerts.
 The largest professional theatre is Magnus Theatre.
 Founded in 1971, it offers six stage plays each season and is located in the renovated Port Arthur Public School on Red River Road.
 The Thunder Bay Community Auditorium, which seats 1500, is the primary venue for various types of entertainment.

 The Vox Popular Media Arts Festival, established in 2005, is an independent film festival that features local, national, and international films with the theme of "Films for the People."
 The festival is held in early October at 314 Bay Street in the historic Finnish Labour Temple.
 Thunder Bay is also home to the North of Superior Film Association (NOSFA).
-Established in 1992, the NOSFA features monthly screenings of international and Canadian films at the Cumberland Cinema Centre, and organized the annual Northwest Film Fest film festival that attracts several thousand patrons.
-Two of Thunder Bay's festivals were included in the 2018 list of the 100 best festival compiled by Festivals and Events Ontario: Teddy Bears Picnic and Live on the Waterfront, the former also being recognized as best promotional campaign and sponsor of the year.
+Established in 1992, the NOSFA features monthly screenings of international and Canadian films at the Cumberland Cinema Centre and organizes the annual Northwest Film Fest film festival that attracts several thousand patrons.
+Two of Thunder Bay's festivals were included in the 2018 list of the 100 best festivals compiled by Festivals and Events Ontario: Teddy Bears Picnic and Live on the Waterfront, the former also being recognized as the best promotional campaign and sponsor of the year.

-The Northwestern Ontario Writers Workshop (NOWW), founded in 1997, is the largest of several writing groups based in Thunder Bay.
-Its mission is "to encourage and promote the development of the writers and literature of Northwestern Ontario".
-NOWW does this through a number of activities including regular workshops, monthly readings (summer excepted), an eWriter in Residence program, and other events designed to help and inspire writers in the region.
-NOWW also hosts an annual LitFest in May which includes an awards presentation to the winners of its international annual writing contest.
-Past contest judges include a Who's Who of Canadian writers such as Heather O'Neill, Michael Christie, Jane Urquhart, and Liz Howard.
+The Northwestern Ontario Writers Workshop, founded in 1997, is writing groups based in Thunder Bay, which promotes the development of writers and literature in Northwestern Ontario.

 Museums and galleries

 The Thunder Bay Art Gallery, which was founded in 1976, specializes in the works of First Nations artists, having a collection of national significance.
 The Thunder Bay Historical Museum Society, founded in 1908, presents local and travelling exhibitions and houses an impressive collection of artifacts, photographs, paintings, documents and maps in its archives.
-The City of Thunder bay also houses the Northwestern Ontario Sports Hall of Fame, and the Thunder Bay Military Museum (housed within the O'Kelley Armoury on Park Street).
+The City of Thunder Bay also houses the Northwestern Ontario Sports Hall of Fame, and the Thunder Bay Military Museum (housed within the O'Kelley Armoury on Park Street).

 Thunder Bay has two recognized Federal Heritage buildings on the Register of the Government of Canada Heritage Buildings: